-Walther PPS is short recoil operated, locked breech pistol that uses modified Browning-type locking with tilting barrel.
+Walther PPS is a short recoil-operated, locked-breech pistol that uses modified Browning-type locking with a tilting barrel.
 The frame of the gun is made from impact-resistant polymer.
-The trigger is of Double Action Only type, striker-fired, with pre-cocked striker system, similar to QA system used in Walther P99 pistols.
+The trigger is of Double Action Only type, striker-fired, with pre-cocked striker system, similar to the QA system used in Walther P99 pistols.

 This system requires a manual re-cocking (by partial slide retraction) in the case of a misfire.
 Gun is fitted with an automated trigger safety and firing pin block; additional “storage-type” safety is provided by removable backstrap of the grip; once backstrap is removed, the firing pin is automatically decocked and the gun is blocked until the backstrap is reinstalled.

 This patented system is called QuickSafe by Walther.
 Magazines for PPS pistol are single-stack, and will be available in three sizes – 6-round (flush-fit), 7-round, and 8-round (extended).
 Sights are low-profile, with rear sight adjustable for windage.